mesosphere-backup/hackers-at-berkeley/README.md

 ## Perimeter

 REST API that provides an interface to write values and read stored values.

-### Installation

-`dcos marathon app add perimeter/marathon.json`
+See [perimeter/README.md] for installation instructions.